JoshGo6/InstallingGoOnUbuntu/test.md

 ## Understanding the workspace

 * `src`: The directory that contains Go source files.
 A source file is a file that you write using the Go programming language.
 Source files are used by the Go compiler to create an executable binary file.
 * `bin`: The directory that contains executables built and installed by the Go tools.
-Executables are binary files that run on your system and execute tasks.
+Executables are binary files that run on your system and perform tasks.
 These are typically the programs compiled by your source code or other downloaded Go source code.

 The `src` subdirectory may contain multiple version control repositories (such as [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/), and [Bazaar](http://bazaar.canonical.com/)).
 This allows for a canonical import of code in your project. _Canonical_ imports are imports that reference a fully qualified package, such as `github.com/digitalocean/godo`.